mathieucarbou/YaSolR/docs/blog/2024-07-01_shelly_solar_diverter.md

 - **[Shelly Solar Diverter Script V6](../downloads/auto_diverter_v6.js)**: Added `USE_POWER_LUT` config to switch between linear dimming and LUT based dimming. v6 includes both code from v4 and v5.

+- **[Shelly Solar Diverter Script V7](../downloads/auto_diverter_v7.js)**: Reworked the routing script to improve teh internal relay lifespan inside the Shelly dimmer.
+This breaking change requires that you have configured the dimmer correctly according to the manual in order to have no power sent to the resistive load at 1%.
+You can use `DIMMER_TURN_OFF_DELAY` to control the dimmer timeout to turn it off.

 ## Hardware

 All the components can be bought at [https://www.shelly.com/](https://www.shelly.com/), except the voltage regulator, where you can find some links [on my website](../build#voltage-regulators)